Best Dolby Atmos soundbars Buying Guide: Welcome to What Hi-Fi?'s guide to the best Dolby Atmos soundbars that you can

 Dolby Atmos soundbars attempt to mimic the kind of immersive, 3D audio experience you'd get at the cinema.
 Most premium Atmos soundbars use upward-firing drivers to disperse sound overhead – giving the effect of having speakers in your ceiling.
 The result is that objects on your screen, such as circling helicopters or pouring rain, can be heard all around you.

 In the last couple of years, a slew of Dolby Atmos soundbars have hit the market, and there's now a range of models to suit most budgets.
 The more you spend, the more features you tend to get and the more driver units the soundbars tend to use; hence, most of our entries tend to be pricier than ordinary soundbars.
 In our experience, spending more also means you should get more convincing home cinema sound.
+That said, if you are looking for a model at the more affordable end of the market, our best budget soundbars page is here to help.
 If you'd like more advice, then head on over to our dedicated guide on how to choose and set up a soundbar.

 You don't have to look far to find Dolby Atmos content, either.
 Besides 4K Blu-ray discs, Amazon Prime Video, Netflix and Disney+ offer plenty of Atmos movies and TV shows.
 Ready to boost your binge-watching with the best Atmos soundbar?
 Let's take a look at the options...